St Mary's University College, Belfast: Academics

 The university college's legacy institutions have been associated with Queen's University Belfast, since 1949.
 Since 1968 Queen's degrees have been obtainable by St Mary's students.

 The Chairman of the Board of Governors is, ex-officio, the Bishop of the Diocese of Down and Connor.
-This is currently the Most Reverend Noel Treanor of the Diocese.
+This is currently the Most Reverend Alan McGuckian of the Diocese.

+Facilities

+The college has steadily expanded its facilities.
+In 2023 it opened developments at the Cardinal Newman Library, Tobar Mhuire, and the Beechmount Hall, Aonach na bhFeá.

 People associated with St Joseph's College

 A number of prominent people trained as teachers in St Joseph's.
 They include the poet Seamus Heaney and dramatist Brian Friel, as well as the former SDLP MP and deputy first minister Seamus Mallon, and Tyrone Gaelic football manager Mickey Harte.
 The television presenter Frank Mitchell was a student there and the broadcaster Gerry Kelly taught there.
 Teacher and trade unionist Gerry Quigley studied at St Joseph's.

 Bishop Michael Dallat, who was lectured in St Mary's, served as principal of St Joseph's and was involved in the amalgamation of the two institutions.